robmasocco/AOS-TAG/ideas.md

         - Wake up the level wait queue (use *wake_up_all(...)*).
             Note that the APIs used prevent the "Lost wake-up problem".
     - Busy-wait on old global epoch presence counter to become zero.
+        This still needs to happen because even if there's no buffer to read from, the threads that were awoken need to *consume the condition*, i.e. be able to check that it is verified before another awaker comes and resets it.
     - Release instance awake_all mutex.
     - Release senders's rw_sem as reader.
 - If *command* is *REMOVE*: